-12 Smart Ways to Refresh Your Home Office
+9 Smart Ways to Refresh Your Home Office Décor

 Life in the 21st century has its perks.
 We are more connected than ever, can travel the world in record time, and bonus: it allows many of us to work from virtually anywhere—even if it just means staying at home to knock off tasks off the to do list, uninterrupted.
 If you’ve successfully convinced your boss to let you log more hours from home this year, you’ll want a killer workspace to match.
 After all, there's nothing more counterproductive than replying to emails from your bed or the sofa.

 Most of us are guilty as charged: Clutter accumulates throughout the year, be it unfiled paperwork, fabric samples, or dried-out pens.
 Before anything else, sweep your space clean, and start fresh.
-After getting rid of all the excess clutter, find an organizing system that works for you.
-Make sure that everything is accounted for: bills, important paperwork, magazines, office supplies.
+After getting rid of excess clutter, find an organizing system that works for you.
+Make sure that everything is accounted for like bills, important paperwork, magazines, and office supplies.
 Store each item in its appropriate bin, box, container, or tray.

 In many homes, the office sometimes doubles as a guest room, media room, or den.
 Setting up your desk across from the sofa or sofa bed will serve as double duty for TV watching.
-With that setup, you can either stream Netflix from a desktop computer or mount a TV on the wall behind the desk.
+With that setup, you can either stream Netflix, host guests, or spend a day working from home.
+Your spare room will never go unused again.

 Courtesy of McGrath2

-One of the phrases my mom repeated the most while I was doing homework growing up was, “Turn on the light or you’ll hurt your eyes,” said every mother in the world.
+“Turn on the light, or you’ll hurt your eyes,” said every mother in the world.
 We all know the importance of adequate lighting in a workspace.
 During the day, you’ll want your computer screen facing away from a window to avoid the daylight glare.
-At night, make sure you have a good task lamp to keep you burning the midnight oil while keeping your eyesight in check.
+At night, make sure you have a good task lamp so you can burn the midnight oil while keeping your eyesight in check.

-Okay, you don’t need a full lesson in ergonomics, but there are a few guidelines to follow when it comes to posture and ergonomics—and that applies to your home office as much as your work desk.
+There are a few guidelines to follow when it comes to posture and ergonomics—and that applies to your home office as much as your work desk.
 Your chair should provide adequate back support to allow you to keep your back and shoulders straight.
 Your feet should be flat on the floor.
-Your elbows should be at a 90 degree bend and align with your hands on the keyboard (anything less can strain your wrists).
-Your eyes should level with the top third of the screen, and don’t forget to take occasional breaks!
+Your elbows should be at a 90-degree bend and align with your hands on the keyboard (anything less can strain your wrists).
+Your eyes should level with the top third of the screen, and don’t forget to take occasional breaks.

 If you work in a creative field (and if you’re working from home, chances are you do), you know the importance of finding inspiration on a daily basis.
 Surround yourself with objects and images that get your creative juices flowing.

 Do you work from home?
-What are your tried-and-trusted tricks?
-Share them with us in the comments below.
+Share your tried-and-trusted tricks for ultimate productivity with us.